A different Caribbean

-For those divers and travelers looking for the quiet Caribbean, an island with old world charm that is “like it used to be”…look no further.
+For those travelers looking for the quiet Caribbean, an island with old-world charm, look no further.
 The island of Saba proudly declares itself "The Unspoiled Queen" referring to her unspoiled nature and inhabitants.
 Saba is different; Saba is safe.
-The best way to describe this unique island with less than 2,000 residents is to list our "have nots: Saba has no crime, no high rises, neither traffic nor traffic lights, no pesty insects, no crowds, no fast food restaurants, no casinos, no cruise ships.
+The best way to describe this unique island with less than 2,000 residents is to list our have nots: Saba has no crime, no high rises, no traffic lights, no crowds, no fast-food restaurants, no casinos, no cruise ships.
 Oh, and we almost forgot, no beaches.
-Instead Saba's guests enjoy a choice of small, intimate hotels and private cottages within quaint villages among friendly locals.
-And speaking of friendly, Saba, unlike some Caribbean islands, is considered to be quite liberal minded from race to religious beliefs to sexual orientation.
+Instead, Saba's guests enjoy a choice of small, intimate hotels and private cottages within quaint villages among friendly locals.

-Diving is conducted under the auspices of the Saba Marine Park, a model park recognized for its success in protecting the marine environment.
 Topside Saba is protected by the Saba Conservation Foundation with only a small percentage of the island 'developed' for residential and commercial needs.
-Ten to fifteen restaurants offer an array of cuisine from outdoor barbecues to fine dining, all at reasonable prices.
-Saba even has two ATMs, decent cell phone coverage, and island-wide WiFi.
-Saba is popular for single travelers, families, couples or groups.
+Our family owned restaurants offer an array of cuisine from outdoor barbecues to fine dining, all at reasonable prices.
+Saba has two ATMs, decent cell phone coverage, and island-wide WiFi.
+Saba is popular for single travelers, families, couples, or groups.
 We hope you will find our comprehensive website answers your many questions--see you soon on Saba!

 Info on Saba:

 5 things you should know about Saba Island.